 Locker ransomware: Often called “screenlockers,” these are the most prevalent type of ransomware for mobile.
 Rather than encrypt your files, a screenlocker kicks you out of your device entirely.
 While they’re inconvenient, screenlockers are usually easier to remove than encryption ransomware.

 Scareware: This type of malware manipulates victims into paying for unnecessary (and often useless) software.
 Scareware will attempt to convince you that your Android device has been infected with a virus, and then prompt you to buy an antivirus solution that can solve all your problems.
 The con is that the software you’re paying for is useless, and may even be malware itself.
 Some scareware functions as ransomware, but usually, it’s an empty threat.
+That's why it's so important to use a reputable virus cleaner from a company you trust.

 Doxxing: This isn’t malware, but there’s often a ransom involved, so it’s worth quickly mentioning here.
 Doxxing is digital blackmail — the threat of releasing personal or private information unless the victim pays a ransom.